 The Complete Guide to the Galapagos Islands by Land

 Visiting the Galapagos Islands without a cruise is the best way to see the Galapagos Islands, hands down.
 But finding the information to pull together an itinerary for backpacking the Galapagos Islands by land is not easy.
 Luckily, through lots of trial and even more error, we’ve figured it out for you!
 Any land-based Galapagos Islands trip will center around these 3 islands: Santa Cruz, Isla Isabela, and San Cristobal.
 They are the 3 inhabited islands, and it is from each of them that you will be able to embark on tours and day trips to see everything that the Galapagos has to offer.

-We booked all of our Galapagos guided tours in person once we arrived on the Galapagos Islands, and it was a little bit confusing.
-If you’d prefer to book online in advance, Nature Galapagos offers multi-day land based tours with set itineraries, which takes a huge amount of planning off your shoulders!
+We booked all of our Galapagos guided tours in person once we arrived on the Galapagos Islands, and we think that’s the most budget-friendly option.
+But if you’d prefer to book online in advance, Nature Galapagos offers multi-day land based tours with set itineraries, which takes a huge amount of planning off your shoulders!
 You can also book day trips with them online as well.

 We spent half the week doing day trips with Galapagos Islands guides (as is required for all locations on the uninhabited islands) and the other half blissfully exploring the 3 inhabited islands on our own, snorkeling and hiking to areas that don’t require a guide or a tour.
 Our complete guide to backpacking the Galapagos Islands without a cruise includes information and tips for every tour and day trip we did, plus a few we didn’t have time for.

 Here’s what you’ll find in our complete guide to the Galapagos Islands by land:

 - 1 The Complete Guide to the Galapagos Islands by Land